Recipharm: Recipharm 2007-present

 Following the sale of Recip, the company focused on its contract manufacturing business.
 The capital from the sale of Recip was used to make further acquisitions – initially in Europe and later the US and India.
 Acquisitions were used to broaden the company's offering and customer base, and to enter new markets.

 Recipharm became a public listed company on Nasdaq Stockholm in 2014.
 Between 2014 and 2019, Recipharm's sales grew by an average of more than 30 per cent annually, including a combination of internal growth and acquisitions.
 In 2020, Recipharm completed its largest acquisition to date.
 The £505 million takeover of UK-based Consort Medical added around 2,000 employees and ten European facilities to the company, as well as new device capabilities.

 In February 2021, Private equity firm EQT acquired Recipharm for $2.1 billion.
-In March 2021, Mark Funk joined Recipharm as CEO, replacing Thomas Eldered who remains on the board of directors.
+In March 2021, Mark Funk joined Recipharm as CEO, replacing Thomas Eldered who remains on the Board of Directors.

+In January 2024, Greg Behar was appointed Chief Executive Officer at Recipharm, succeeding Mark Funk who remains on the Board of Directors.

 The Recipharm International Environmental Award

-Recipharm's International Environmental Award is annually awarded for the best environmental performance or environmental innovation within the pharmaceutical industry or academia.
+Recipharm's International Environmental Award was annually awarded for the best environmental performance or environmental innovation within the pharmaceutical industry or academia.
+The final award, recognizing the 2020 winner, was presented in 2021.